-- It is inappropriate for a children's worker to engage in an intimate relationship with a child. - If fellow Children's workers or leaders are in a romantic relationship, the focus must be on the children/youth and public displays of affection must be avoided whilst in their company.
+- It is inappropriate for a Youth worker or leader to pursue a romantic relationship with a participant during the time they are working together.
+The power imbalance between those in leadership/oversight of the Youth ministry and participants means that such relationships are unethical. - Youth workers or leaders have a personal responsibility to process and seek consultation on relationship issues with their next level of authority or support networks, including supervision. - If fellow Youth workers or leaders are in a romantic relationship, the focus must be on the children/youth and public displays of affection must be avoided whilst in their company.